Dou-Yiming/CS337-Project/README.md

 2. Down-sample HR images to LR images

-    Set method and scale of down-sampling process and direction of HR images, then execute the whole script.
+    Set method and scale of down-sampling process and direction of HR images in *HR2LR.ipynb*, then execute the whole script.

     ```python
     FFT = True # whether to use FFT-based down-sampling